Codex MCP integration

 - Click Create key.

-- Copy the generated API key.
+- Copy the generated MCP key.

-MCP API keys are workspace-scoped.
+MCP keys are workspace-scoped.
 Codex can only access sessions that belong to the workspace associated with the key.

 following line to your shell profile, such as ~/.zshrc, ~/.bashrc, or equivalent: